nre-learning/nrelabs-curriculum/lessons/lesson-24/stage4/guide.md

 )
 print(config.text)
 ```
-<button type="button" class="btn btn-primary btn-sm" onclick="runSnippetInTab('linux', 4)">Run this snippet</button>
+<button type="button" class="btn btn-primary btn-sm" onclick="runSnippetInTab('linux', 3)">Run this snippet</button>

-`filter_xml` argument is useful when the Junos device contains a huge config, gathering of a huge config takes a long time and is CPU intensive.
-Best practice is don't collect anything you don't need.
+The `filter_xml` argument is useful when the Junos device contains a huge config; the retrieval of a very large config can take a long time and is CPU intensive.
+With this filter, we can retrieve only what we need.

 #### Provision Junos configuration

-To work with Junos configuration, first import `Config` module from `jnpr.junos.utils.config`, and then use `bind()` function to create association with existing Device.
+To work with a Junos configuration, first import `Config` module from `jnpr.junos.utils.config`, and then use the `bind()` function to create association with existing Device.

 ```
 from jnpr.junos.utils.config import Config dev.bind(cu=Config)
 ```
-<button type="button" class="btn btn-primary btn-sm" onclick="runSnippetInTab('linux', 5)">Run this snippet</button>
+<button type="button" class="btn btn-primary btn-sm" onclick="runSnippetInTab('linux', 4)">Run this snippet</button>

-After that, use `load()` function to load target config, it supports both text and set format.
-Below two snippets product the same result - set Junos device's host name to 'vqfx_new'.
+After that, use the `load()` function to load target config; it supports both text and set format.
+In the below example, we're providing a config snippet to set Junos device's host name to 'vqfx_new':

 ```
 config_text = '''